-Environmental considerations were integrated into the Draft Masterplan before it was placed on public display.
+Environmental considerations were integrated into the Proposed Variation before it was placed on public display.
 Environmental sensitivities were mapped in order to identify which areas of the area would be most sensitive to development and would suffer the most adverse effects if growth was to be accommodated in those areas unmitigated.

-The sensitivities were communicated to the Masterplan-making team on a regular basis from the outset of the Masterplan preparation process.
+The sensitivities were communicated to the Planning team on a regular basis from the outset of the Proposed Variation preparation process.
 Identifying areas with the most limited carrying capacity within the Masterplan area helped future growth to be diverted away from these areas.